La Commune (Paris, 1871): Synopsis

-The story starts with a meta-narrative where Gerard Watkins and Aurelia Petit, playing journalists, introduce the film set of the French Commune where filming has just ended.
+The story starts with a meta-narrative in which actors Gerard Watkins and Aurelia Petit, playing journalists, introduce the set where filming has just ended.
+The inhabitants of Paris introduce themselves and their life in Paris, which is plagued with poverty, hunger and suppression of revolutionary ideas.
+A pro-government TV channel, Versailles, gives reports criticizing the rebellion in Paris, while journalists Bourlet and Capellier interview people for Commune TV regarding their situation.

-The inhabitants of Paris introduce themselves and their life in Paris which is plagued with poverty, hunger and suppression of revolutionary ideas.
-On 18 March government soldiers move in to reclaim the cannons of the National Guard, fearing they might be used against the new regime in Versailles.
-This causes an uproar.
+On 18th March, government soldiers move in to reclaim the cannons of the National Guard, fearing they might be used against the new regime in Versailles.
 Fraternization with the army by the women of Montmartre foils the attempt to remove the cannons.
-Insurrection spreads quickly, and by 09.00 a.m. government authority has vanished.
+Insurrection spreads quickly, and by 9am government authority has vanished.

-National TV Versailles gives modern tv-reports, criticizing the rebellion in Paris, while journalists Bourlet and Capellier interview people for Commune TV regarding their situation.
-The Paris Commune is proclaimed after elections are held on 28 March.
-People of different political ideologies are represented in the Counsil.
-Their first orders are the suspension of payment of rent and a ban on gambling, but also making their sessions closed to the public.
-On 3 April, Church and State are separated, a list of Principles is declared, and the National Guard march on Versailles in what is called the “Great Sortie”.
-The march is a complete failure, as the Guard is routed by government artillery fire, and prisoners are executed or taken to Versailles.
-This thrusts the Commune into a state of war, and the Archbishop of Paris is arrested on 4 April.
+The Paris Commune is proclaimed after elections are held on 28th March, with a number of ideologies represented in the Council.
+Their first orders are the suspension of payment of rent and a ban on gambling, though they also make Council sessions closed to the public.
+On 3rd April, Church and State are separated, a list of Principles is declared, and the National Guard march on Versailles in what is called the “Great Sortie”.
+The march is a complete failure – the Guard is routed by government artillery fire, and prisoners are executed or taken to Versailles.
+This thrusts the Commune into a state of war, and the Archbishop of Paris is arrested on 4th April.

 While the Versailles army grows, the Commune establishes its administration and cracks down on spies and draft-dodgers.
-On 11 April a new National Guard Battalion leaves for the front.
-The Communards shut down several ‘reactionary’ papers, including a few critical pro-Commune ones, and a Women’s Union is established.
-The Commune implements several social and economic reforms, and the actors discuss problems occurring in 1999, and the movie's production.
+The Communards shut down several ‘reactionary’ papers, including a few critical pro-Commune ones, and a Women's Union is established.
+The Commune implements several social and economic reforms, while interviews with the actors explore contemporary problems and the production of the film.

 The Versailles army begins shelling the capital, making districts uninhabitable.
-As the different Committees fail to cooperate, and the Council struggles to put its decrees into practice by lack of funds, the Jacobite Majority votes to create a Committee of Public Safety to centralize power.
-This creates more division within the Commune.
+As different Commune Committees fail to cooperate, and the Council struggles to put its decrees into practice by lack of funds, the Jacobin Majority votes to create a Committee of Public Safety to centralize power, creating more division.

-On 21 May, the Versailles troops enter Paris through an unguarded gate and start executing prisoners the following day.
+On 21st May, troops enter Paris through an unguarded gate and start executing prisoners.
 The Communards erect barricades and give their final words to the journalists before being shot by Government forces.
-The Commune holds its last session on 25 May.
-In the end, the Commune execute 100 of their prisoners, while the Government execute 30.000 people during the “Bloody Week”.
+The Commune holds its last session on 25th May.
+In the end, the Commune execute 100 of their prisoners, while the Government execute 30,000 people during the “Bloody Week”.